Code-Institute-Submissions/jenkidev-Milestone_project_1/README.md

 To create a simple to use and accessible website with a list of easy to perform exercises and outlining the benefits of them.
 #### User Goals
 1. To understand the benefits of exercise on physical and mental wellbeing.
-2. Have exercise to a repository of differnt exercises based on muscle group.
+2. Have exercise to a repository of different exercises based on muscle group.
 3. Access to a contact form for a personalised workout plan.
 4. To feel empowered to begin exercising.